Optimization using MATLAB

 fval = -0.5080

-exitflag and output contain other helpful information about the results, constraint violations etc. Remember that fmincon can sometimes violate constraints.
-However, it may be minimal, but one should check those extra variables to decide how reliable the results are for the problem at hand.
+The variables exitflag and output contain additional useful information about the results, such as constraint violations and more.
+It is important to note that fmincon can sometimes slightly violate constraints.
+Although these violations may be minimal, one should examine these extra variables to assess the reliability of the results for the specific problem at hand.

-Note that fmincon can also accept linear inequality and equality constraints in the third, fourth, fifth and sixth arguments.
-Moreover, one can even define the lower and upper bounds on the variable in the seventh and eighth arguments.
-Also, it is worth noting that fmincon can accept nonlinear equality constraints.
-However, we didn’t consider that case in this example to focus on the convex QCQP problem.
+Note that fmincon can also accept linear inequality and equality constraints as its third, fourth, fifth, and sixth arguments, respectively.
+Moreover, one can define lower and upper bounds on the variables as the seventh and eighth arguments.
+It is also worth noting that fmincon can accept nonlinear equality constraints.
+However, we did not consider that case in this example to maintain focus on the convex QCQP problem.

 Example on how to model QCQP with YALMIP in MATLAB

-We can now solve the same QCQP problem by modeling with YALMIP as follows:
+We can now solve the same QCQP problem by modeling it with YALMIP as follows:

 % Defining the sdp variables